NoahBres/LearnRoadRunner/docs/drive-constants.md

 public static double TRACK_WIDTH = 1; // in
 ```

-**`WHEEL_RADIUS`** is the radius of the wheel.
+**`WHEEL_RADIUS`** is the radius of the wheels on your drive train.
 Make sure this is the radius, not diameter.

 **`GEAR_RATIO`** is the ratio of the output (wheel) speed to input (motor) speed.
 If you are using direct drive—no gears/belts—`GEAR_RATIO` should be `1`.
 A gear ratio more than 1 will indicate that your wheel spins faster than your motor.
 A gear ratio less than one will indicate that your wheel spins slower than your motor.
 For example, the goBILDA strafer kit includes a set of 1:2 bevel gears, reducing your output speed by half.
-So your gear ratio will be 1/2 or 0.5.
+So your gear ratio will be `1/2` or `0.5`.

-**`TRACK_WIDTH`** is the distance from one wheel to its parallel wheel.
+**`TRACK_WIDTH`** is the distance from the center of one wheel to the center of its parallel wheel.
 This number only need be an estimate.
 You will empirically tune this later.

 <figure align="center">
     <img src="./assets/drive-constants/wes-bot-edit-half.jpg">